 Undergraduate Research Commons—A listing of publications that accept submissions from undergraduate students.

 The Hilltop Review—A peer-reviewed publication of the Graduate Student Association at Western Michigan University.
 Acceptable submissions include research articles from any discipline, book reviews, letters to the editor, artwork, short stories, and poems.
 In recognition of excellent work by graduate students, The Hilltop Review offers a $500 first prize, $250 second prize, and $150 third prize for best research articles; $250 to the best piece of artwork; and $250 for the best piece of creative writing.
 Deadline for submission is Oct.
 12.

 Undergraduate students may apply for research opportunities as early as their sophomore year.
 Funding opportunities are available through the Undergraduate Research Excellence Award, Lee Honors College and some of the other academic colleges.

-Undergraduate Research Excellence Award—undergraduate students at WMU have the opportunities to take part in mentored research or creative activities with an externally funded faculty member.
+Undergraduate Research and Creative Scholarship Excellence Award—undergraduate students at WMU have the opportunities to pursue projects with faculty members on campus.

 Lee Honors College—resources available through Lee Honors College.